 Homeppl top tip:

 Cross-reference driving licenses and passports with external sources to establish not only if the ID being represented is legitimate, but also, if it actually belongs to the person presenting it.
-Sounds simple, but the volume of fraudulent tenancy applications is on the rise and this is the easiest way for fraudsters to kick-start the process.
+Sounds simple, but the volume of fraudulent consumer applications is on the rise and this is the easiest way for fraudsters to kick-start the process.
 Homeppl's technology detects 100% of fraud and will never miss a fake ID!

 Doctored bank PDFs